Real-Time-DSP/lab/lab4/index.md

             ) >> 1;
         ```

     6. Put a breakpoint after the for loop and run the code.
-Examine the 'PN' array and confirm that the sequence has a period of $N=2^{14}-1=16,383$. **Include the explanation for the periodicity in the discussion section in your lab report**.
+Examine the 'PN' array and confirm that the sequence has a period of $N=2^{14}-1=16,383$. **Include snapshots and an explanation of how you confirmed the periodicity in the discussion section in your lab report**.

 ### Data scrambler / descrambler